 Any thrill-seekers in the family?
 Adrenalin Quarry near Looe is the perfect place for kids (and bigger kids) to really run off some energy.
 Climb, slide, jump and bounce your way around the extreme obstacle course, or try your hand at axe throwing, go carting and zip wire sliding.
 There are activities suitable for children aged six upwards.
 Situated within 20 minute drive of the town of Looe, why not make a day of it and check out this lively Cornish harbour town while you’re in the area.

 (Image: Adrenalin Quarry)

 Instead of heading up Cornwall, travel across it to the lovely Lizard peninsula.
 Gentler and greener than our own Penwith area, The Lizard has easier sections of coast path, beautiful beaches (try Kynance Cove) and lots of pretty little villages.
-Head right down to Lizard Point, so southerly that your mobile may suddenly switch to a French provider.
+Head right down to Lizard Point, so southerly that your mobile may suddenly switch to a French provider, and have a fascinating time at the Lizard Lighthouse Visitor Centre (check the website for opening times and tour availability).
 Don’t leave without lunch from Ann’s Pasties.

 (Image: Visit Cornwall)

 The Isles of Scilly

 If you really want to explore further…Take a day trip on the Scillonian to the Isles of Scilly.
 The crossing from Penzance to St Mary’s takes under three hours.
 If you don’t have sea-legs (and the boat trip can get a bit lively), you can go to the Scillies by helicopter from Penzance’s new heliport, or fly from Land’s End airport.
 From St Mary’s, you can explore the “off islands” by taxi boat, or simply spend a day on lovely St Mary’s itself.
 Scilly has the most incredible azure seas and white sands, and looks more Caribbean than British.